vivekmunde/duxact/README.md

 ```

 ## async calls
+After receiving the response from the async API, update the state using the reducer defined inside the action.
 No middlewares needed to handle the async actions.
+In the example below, the after getting the data from API `/api/user`, `dispatch` is called with the `reducer` which updated the state.
+So no middleware is required here.
 ```
 const mapDispatchToProps = dispatch => ({
   getUserDetails: (userId) => {
-    fetch('/api',args)
+    fetch('/api/user',args)
     .then((resp) => resp.json())
     .then((data) => {
       const reducer = (currentState) => ({